|1||Absentee Bid Form - Larasati Singapore, 21 May 2022||Download|

-- to charge interest at a rate per annum not exceeding (Hongkong and Shanghai Bank Corporation) base rate plus 4 per cent on the full amount due to the extent it remains unpaid for more than seven days after the date of the sale;
+- to charge interest at a rate per annum not exceeding (UOB bank) base rate plus 4 per cent on the full amount due to the extent it remains unpaid for more than seven days after the date of the sale;

 - to exercise a lien on any of the buyer’s property which may be in our possession for any purpose and, following 14 days’ notice to the buyer of the amount outstanding and remaining unpaid, arrange the sale of such property and apply the proceeds in discharge of the amount outstanding to us;

 - where several amounts are owed by the buyer to us, or to Larasati, or to any of its other subsidiaries, in respect of different transactions, to apply any amount paid to discharge any amount owed in respect of any particular transaction whether or not the buyer so directs;

 - to reject at any future auction any bids made by the buyer or on his behalf or obtain a deposit from the buyer before accepting any bids;